hsujeremy/tiramisu/README.md

 Tiramisu is a lightweight event streaming platform designed for producers to easily stream events across a network.

-Why the name Tiramisu?
-It's a cool sounding name and one of my favorite desserts.
-Plus it also rhymes with my name!
+Why is this system called Tiramisu?
+I guess it sounds cool and is one of my favorite desserts.
+And it also rhymes with my name!